Skip to main content

 Conclusions from the UoS Christmas Programme

 I have to say that I generally had a very positive experience on the Festive Bootcamp.
-Compared to the June 2023 material, I believe that Amy has done an even better job in delivering the whistlestop marketing sessions - of course marketing plans are important, but she has gone one step further in terms of putting a greater emphasis how we could put our digital marketing knowledge into practice.
+Compared to the June 2023 material, I believe that the Enterprise team has done an even better job in delivering the whistlestop marketing sessions - of course marketing plans are important, but she has gone one step further in terms of putting a greater emphasis how we could put our digital marketing knowledge into practice.

-Exploring the subject of pitching from a newcomers' perspective, I would have to say that the material that Amy prepared for the workshop was really easy to understand, as blindly judging how people got on in the private pitch, it made people feel more confident about how I should structure each part of the pitch presentation.
+Exploring the subject of pitching from a newcomers' perspective, I would have to say that the material that was prepared for the workshop was really easy to understand, as blindly judging how people got on in the private pitch, it made people feel more confident about how I should structure each part of the pitch presentation.

 Moving on to the actual craft fair experience overall, I have to admit that there hasn't been that much of a difference in how I perceive attending craft fairs as a stall holder in comparison to the summer craft fairs.
 Comparing my experiences selling last year to when I tested my idea out at last year's Christmas fair, I do still believe that they are a really good tool in gauging general interest in the idea, as most potential clients that came to my stall gave generally pretty good feedback about my idea and wanted me to continue pursuing the business idea in various ways.